openlumi/homeassistant_on_openwrt/README.md

 After script prints `Done.` you have Home Assistant installed.
 Start the service or reboot the device to get it start automatically.
+The web interface will be on 8123 port after all components load.

 ![Home Assitant](homeassistant.png)